Cocktail Recipes/ New Year's Eve/ Party/ Summer Recipes

 Some recipes call for light brown sugar.
 I made the drink with it and didn’t like it so much – the color was darker (not appetizing) and the more intense, caramel flavor just didn’t go so well with clean and sharp flavors of lime and cachaca.
 I prefer cane or white sugar because of their neutral taste.
 I also prefer cane sugar over white sugar, it’s more flavorsome than totally bland beet sugar.

 I also recommend superfine / caster / baker’s sugar.
-This is the same type of sugar that granulated white sugar but its crystals are finer.
+This is the same type of sugar as granulated white sugar but its crystals are finer.
 It’s something between granulated sugar and powdered sugar.
 If you’re using granulated sugar it won’t dissolve completely just after muddling it with lime pieces, so if you taste the drink it will be a little more sour at the top and a little sweeter at the bottom.
-Some people prefer this sweetness contrast, and some don’t and also dislike the sugar crunch.
+Some people prefer this contrast, and some don’t and also dislike the sugar crunch.

 The advantage of superfine sugar is that it will dissolve more quickly making the drink more uniformly sweet.
 The advantage of granulated sugar (its granules are bigger) is that it works like a ‘peeling’ – it helps to extract the aromatic oils from the lime’s skin, making the drink more aromatic.